kyma-project/kyma/docs/service-catalog/docs/040-cr-service-binding-usage.md

 type: Custom Resource
 ---

-The `servicebindingusages.servicecatalog.kyma.cx` Custom Resource Definition (CRD) is a detailed description of the kind of data and the format used to inject Secrets to the application.
+The `servicebindingusages.servicecatalog.kyma.cx` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to inject Secrets to the application.
 To get the up-to-date CRD and show the output in the `yaml` format, run this command:

 ```
 kubectl get crd servicebindingusages.servicecatalog.kyma.cx -o yaml